CashVo/api_doc_agent/README.md

 2. The content serving process.
 This is where end users can interact with a Chat Agent via a GUI to learn about the API and how to use it in their own projects.

 ## Workflow Diagram - Overview
-The conceptual overview of what this project aims to accomplish is as follows.
+The conceptual overview for this project is as follows.
 ![Overview diagram](utils/assets/e2e%20Doc%20Agent%20workflow.png)

 ## Currating Features